- 3:50 pm - May 27th, 2022

 Here are a few examples of those red flags to keep an eye out for:

 Puddles on the Floor

-Most water heaters are located out of the way, so it’s a good idea to periodically check the floor near the heater for leaks.
-Be sure to look closely at a suspected leak, however, by checking the pipes – pipe leaks can be repairs!
-Leaking water can also damage the controls on the heater itself, and cause the pilot light to go out on an oil-fired heater.
+It's always a good idea to check the floor near the water heater for leaks.
+Leaking water can promote the growth of mold and mildew.
+It can also damage the controls on the heater, and cause the pilot light to go out on an oil-fired heater.

-Water heater manufacturers take steps to inhibit corrosion, but eventually it does happen.
-If the water comes out of the faucet or shower looking rusty, or if you notice sediments in the bathtub, there’s a good chance the water heater’s tank is corroding.
+Water heater manufacturers take steps to inhibit corrosion, but it can happen anyway.
+If the water comes out of the faucet or shower looking rusty, there’s a good chance the water heater’s tank is corroding.
 Rusty water will stain clothing and make it impossible to get yourself clean!

 Rising Utility Bills

 The efficiency of any piece of home comfort equipment can degrade over time.
-As a general rule of thumb, replacing your water heater after 10 years will help you maintain proper water heating efficiency in your home.
-Regularly upgrading your water heating equipment will also help prevent the other two problems mentioned above!
+Replacing your water heater after 10 years will help you maintain energy efficiency.
+Upgrading your equipment will also help prevent the other problems mentioned above!

 Have you noticed your water heater acting up lately?
 Contact E.T.
-Lawson today and ask about a new and efficient water heater from Bradford White that offers exceptional water heating efficiency and a FREE six-year warranty.
+Lawson and ask about a new and efficient water heater.

 We have more than 16 heating and cooling service agreements that cover virtually every kind of heating or cooling system and every type of fuel.